Buffy-Headed Marmoset, Callithrix flaviceps

 Buffy-headed marmosets are omnivores.
 Included in their meal plan are fungi, insects, spiders, fruits, nectars, flowers, tree gums and saps, bird eggs and nestlings, and the occasional tree frog or lizard.
 The foods they choose to eat depend on their habitat.

 While most marmosets are primarily gummivores (feeding on tree gums), buffy-headed marmosets are primarily mycophagists-insectivores, a fancy way of saying that they eat a lot of fungi (mushrooms) and insects.
-While eating mushrooms (mycophagy) is rare behavior for most nonhuman primates, buffy-headed marmosets have adapted to this ecological specialization in habitats where fungi are plentiful and likely provide greater nutrition than other available food sources.
+While eating mushrooms (mycophagy) is a rare behavior for most nonhuman primates, buffy-headed marmosets have adapted to this ecological specialization in habitats where fungi are plentiful and likely provide greater nutrition than other available food sources.
 As example, within Augusto Ruschi Biological Reserve in Espírito Santo in southeastern Brazil, where fungi grow at the base of neotropical bamboo plants, researchers found that the diet of these marmosets consisted of about 65 percent fungi, about 26 percent animal prey, 6 percent tree gums, and just over 3 percent fruit.

 In other areas, however, including Caratinga Biological Station in the state of Minas Gerais, gum is a year-round dietary staple for these tiny primates, followed by fruits (only plentiful during the months of January and February), and a sprinkling of insects for protein.
 Most of the gum in the buffy-headed marmoset’s diet comes from acacia trees (Acacia paniculata), which are prevalent in the secondary forests where these little monkeys reside.